 Legislative authority and responsibilities of the Indiana Senate include:

 - Passing bills on public policy matters

 - Setting levels for state spending

 - Voting to uphold or override gubernatorial vetoes.

-The Indiana House of Representatives meets in the Indiana Statehouse in Indianapolis, Indiana.
+The Indiana Senate meets in the Indiana Statehouse in Indianapolis, Indiana.

-All 100 seats in the Indiana House of Representatives are up for election in 2020.
+25 of the 50 seats in the Indiana Senate are up for election in 2020.